-Sure enough, the light-bulb went on earlier this week when I was looking through all of my shaving cream posts.
+This morning, I was looking through all of my shaving cream posts, and I had a lightbulb moment.
 I thought “Hey!
-Shaving cream is spreadable!, and it’s most definitely fun and engaging!”
+Shaving cream is spreadable, and it’s most definitely fun and engaging!”
 The hooligans LOVE playing with shaving cream!

 Let me show you all the fun!